anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Song of Solomon 3.1-4** says, 'I found him whom my soul loves' and 'I held him, and would not let him go'.
 * **Psalm 42.1-10** (EV: 1-8) expresses a tearful longing for 'the presence of God'.
-* **2 Corinthians 5.14-17** speaks of Christ being raised, and says, 'even though we once knew Christ from a human point of view, we know him no longer in that way'.
+* **2 Corinthians 5.14-17** (see BCP+) speaks of Christ being raised, and says, 'even though we once knew Christ from a human point of view, we know him no longer in that way'.
-* **John 20.1-2, 11-18** is about Mary Magdalene 'weeping outside the tomb', then encountering the risen Jesus, who said, 'Do not hold on to me'.
+* **John 20.1-2, 11-18** (see BCP+) is about Mary Magdalene 'weeping outside the tomb', then encountering the risen Jesus, who said, 'Do not hold on to me'.

 ## James the Apostle (25 July) {#james}